martaProsniak/pirate_chests/README.md

 # 🏴‍☠️ Pirate Chest

-**A daily treasure hunting puzzle game built on Reddit's Developer Platform.**
+**A daily treasure hunting puzzle game built with daily maps and casual mode.**

 Welcome to **Pirate Chest**, a logic puzzle game where you hunt for buried treasures and use clues to pinpoint the loot.
-But keep a weather eye - one wrong step on a hidden bomb, and you'll be feeding the fish!

 ## 🦜 About The Game